This is the ‘’Don’t Panic’’ version of Notator for Macintosh. (AKA the Great-Grand Father version of Logic Pro)

 ProTools will follow.

-Last but not least the Waves Plug-ins that shaped the digital sound.
+Last but not least we have to mention the Waves Plug-ins that shaped the digital sound.